balxor/brain/README.md

 Approach it as a closed box and it stays closed.
 Approach it as an open question and it opens.

-Not a riddle. just how it works.
+Not a riddle.
+Just how it works.

 ---